 Benjamin,

-You have an excellent question, and I’ll address it in a separate post, which you can find here: find here.
+You have an excellent question, and I’ll address it in a separate post, which you can find by clicking here.

 Okay, so I am having a full set of dentures and 8 mini implants done.
 I went to a local dentist for a consultation and she gave me a estimate that I was very happy with.
 So she said she would do the dentures but it would be another dentist that would come to her office and do the implants.